About heart conditions – angina

 Angina can be treated and managed with medicines and surgery, and by making healthier lifestyle choices.
 Treatment may include:

-- aspirin – taken on a daily basis to help manage the condition and reduce the risk of blood clots
+- aspirin – taken daily to help manage the condition and reduce the risk of blood clots

-- medications to stabilise fatty deposits in the coronary arteries
+- medications (statins) to stabilise fatty deposits in the coronary arteries

 - medications to lower blood pressure and slow the heart rate – which reduces how hard the heart must work